Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

 We suggest that you use an encrypted network.
 You can choose between WPA/WPA2, WPA Enterprise (EAP-FAST, EAP-TLS, EAP-TTLS, PEAP) and WEP.

-For WPA you only have to enter the key.
+For WPA you only have to enter the key (limited to ASCII characters, without the quotation mark).

 .. image:: /Images/Extensions/extension_wifi_encryption_wpa.jpg
    :scale: 100 %